warehouse types

 • Narrow aisle equipment

-• Automatic doors, lifts
+• Automatic doors, elevators

 Automated Warehouses